Local water utility performance monitoring

 The NSW Government promotes continued productivity and performance improvement by urban local water utilities to improve the quality and efficiency of services to all NSW residents.

 Performance monitoring and benchmarking are becoming increasingly important management tools and are required under the National Water Initiative.
-Performance monitoring is also important for public.
-It also provides assurance to the NSW Government that the requirements of the Water Management Act 2000 are being met (i.e. each local water utility is performing satisfactorily).
+Performance monitoring is also important for the public and provides assurance to the NSW Government that the requirements of the Water Management Act 2000 are being met (i.e. each local water utility is performing satisfactorily).

 NSW performance monitoring and benchmarking also provide valuable data for determining the current position and assessing future water supply and sewerage needs for regional areas.
 This ensures an appropriate focus and targeting of programs to assist local water utilities.